 Omoda Outsourcing Plan

 Another digital marketing case shows that sometimes giving up direct control is a benefit in the long run.
 Dutch shoe retailer Omoda needed to rework its approach to online advertising.
-As the company was growing, they were having trouble keeping up with the pace of their 300 campaigns.
+As the company was growing, they were having trouble keeping up with the pace of its 300 campaigns.
 This is why they partnered with Dept.

-The marketing agency Dept aided the firm by keeping track of their automation.
+The marketing agency Dept aided the firm by keeping track of its automation.
 Omoda now reaped their reward with global conversion values of their search advertising going up by 30%.
 The company staff was also spending 20% less time on manual tasks and could scale these duties internationally.

 The company was helping them gather first-party data to improve their customer engagement model.
 Having an outside digital marketing campaign specialist also meant they no longer needed to expand their own team.

 Main takeaway: While losing control can seem daunting, it has its rewards.